 Checking Intuitive Information for Accuracy, Novelty and Relevance

 “People speak of belief when they have lost knowledge.
 Belief and disbelief are mere surrogates.
 The native primitive doesn’t believe, he knows, because the inner experience rightly means as much to him as the outer.
-He still has no theory, and hasn’t let himself be befuddled by booby-trap concepts.
-He adjusts his life—of necessity—to outer and inner facts…. whereas we live in only one half and merely believe in the other, or not at all.”
+He still has no theory and hasn’t let himself be befuddled by booby-trap concepts.
+He adjusts his life, of necessity, to outer and inner facts…. whereas we live today in only one half, and we merely believe in the other half or not at all.”
 [Carl Gustav Jung]

-Whenever one receives new information—from any source, intuitive or another—one is confronted with the issue of its credibility: can he accept it as true and a valid answer to his inquiry?
-Intuitive information may be inherently correct at its source, as some claim, but by the time it passes through the mind of the intuitive and is communicated in words to an inquirer or other listener it can become very distorted by bias, omissions, misinterpretation, the ambiguities of language or downright error.
-Some kind of verification is almost always required before it can be trusted, passed on to others and applied.
+Whenever one receives new information—from any source, intuitive or another—he is confronted with the issue of its credibility: can he accept it as true and a valid answer to his inquiry?
+Intuitive information may be inherently correct at its source, as some claim, but by the time it passes through the mind of the intuitive and is communicated in words to an inquirer or listener it can become very distorted by bias, omissions, misinterpretation, the ambiguities of language and downright error.
+Some kind of validation is almost always required before it can be trusted, passed on to others and applied.

 Is there not a universal test of validity?

 Our world has not yet seen a universal standard of truth.
 Religions have always sought for one, and they have offered their best selections to their followers, typically with much compulsion, promises of great rewards and threats of heavy punishment if not accepted.
-The institution of science now holds the greater sway and is more benign.
-Its promises take the form of countless practical offers for meeting popular demand, producing pleasure and striving for ever greater “progress” toward attractive goals it has itself generated.
+The institution of science now holds the greater sway.
+It is more benign than religion and its promises take the form of countless practical offers for meeting popular demand, producing pleasure and striving for ever greater “progress” toward attractive goals it has itself generated.
 At the present time science provides the broadest criterion of “truth” man has ever seen, and it is also most widely accepted, despite its known limitations and some tragic consequences which arose from past failures.
 Science’s test for truth is now utilized in many social areas which lie far outside of science itself.

 As just suggested, there is occasionally no need to verify a fragment of new information because the intuitive or inquirer recognizes it as a significant and relevant piece of personal truth.
 It may be spontaneous or build upon prior personal experience, but is immediately acceptable as valid with no doubt at all.
 This is the very essence of intuition in action, for it is still uncluttered by words of explanation and interpretation by oneself or other persons. … More commonly, though, the recipient fells must check the fragment against what he thinks he already knows, as the more valid of the two, before accepting or rejecting it.
 He may dig deeper into his past experience, priorities, current interests and values.
 He may turn to external sources—friends, experts, books, internet—or conduct personal experiments to test its validity before he can trust it and act upon it.
 When the information is more factual and intended for public or critical use, an empirically based scientific method is usually the preferred choice, since this is the most commonly trusted authority for accuracy in Western society, even on nonfactual matters.
 We then to use the more scientific term verification instead of validation.